In the Hunt: why there is a surprise contender for next Tory leader

 Could Jeremy Hunt be prime minister by this time next year – if not sooner?

 Since he lost the leadership to Boris Johnson in 2019, he has played a smart game.
 He’s been basically loyal to the government, but critical and defiant when he felt it necessary.
 The recent rebellion on the social care cap is an excellent example.
 Hunt advised his fellow MPs not to vote against the “stingy” package, because it could be altered by a future government (without actually saying a Hunt-led government).
-Theresa May and many others followed the same route, and ensured the new social care cap was carried by only a narrow major party, whose open to afresh rebellion from the Lords or Johnson U-turn.
+Theresa May and many others followed the same route, and ensured the new social care cap was carried by only a narrow majority, leaving it open to fresh rebellion from the Lords or a Johnson U-turn.
 His latest idea is a sensible proposal to introduce a structured personnel and training plan for the NHS.
 He has also adopted the case of Nazanin Zaghari-Ratcliffe and other effective hostages in Iran.

 Join our new commenting forum